William C. Shiel Jr., MD, FACP, FACR

 Fiber is important in maintaining a soft, bulky stool.
 Diets that are low in fiber can, therefore, cause constipation.
 The best natural sources of fiber are fruits, vegetables, and whole grains.

-One suspected cause of severe constipation is the over-use of stimulant laxatives (for example, senna [Senokot], castor oil, and certain herbs).
-An association has been shown between the chronic use of stimulant laxatives and damage to the nerves and muscles of the colon, and it is believed by some that the damage is responsible for the constipation.
-It is not clear, however, whether the laxatives have caused the damage or whether the damage existed prior to the use of laxatives and, indeed, has caused the laxatives to be used.
+One suspected cause of severe constipation is the over-use of stimulant laxatives (senna [Senokot], castor oil, and many herbs).
+An association has been shown between the chronic use of stimulant laxatives and damage to the nerves and muscles of the colon, possibly resulting in constipation.
+It is not clear, however, whether the laxatives have caused the damage or whether the damage existed prior to the use of laxatives.
 Nevertheless, because of the possibility that stimulant laxatives can damage the colon, most experts recommend that stimulant laxatives be used as a last resort after non-stimulant treatments have failed.

 Hormones can affect bowel movements.
 For example: